 According to Indeed.com, here’s a list of compensation for other related risk management designation.
 Let’s have a look at it first –

 The above list is an average list and it can’t be treated as an exhaustive list.
 Still we will look at some of the aspects to deepen our understanding.

 If you want to be an online trader, the average compensation is lowest.
 But there’s no point in becoming an online trader, if your chief interest is risk management.
 If you look at two particular designations – risk analyst and risk management analyst, the average compensation is US $71,000 and US $57,000 per annum respectively.
 Few other designations are completely unrelated so we will skip those.
 Other than that, if we look at Technology Risk Senior Analyst and Credit Risk Analyst, the salaries of both of these designations are quite good.
 So you can easily say that as far as present scenario is concerned, it’s better to specialize than to go for a risk manager profile.
 Even Junior Risk P&L Analyst profile pays well.

-Look for something specific in risk.
+Look for something specific in risk management certifications.
 It will help you earn more expertise and as a result better compensation in the long run.